 Transition Year (TY) is a one-year education programme available to all students who have completed their Junior Cycle education.
 It is not compulsory to do TY in our school.
 However, our experience has been that TY provides a bridge for students to move from a state of dependence at junior level to a more independent and active role with regard to their education and their future.
 The TY Programme gives an excellent opportunity for students to mature, to get better insights into work and adult life and to develop a wide range of skills and competencies.
-TY focuses on leadership skills and aims to prepare students for future roles in our school.

 The TY Programme is quite broad and aims to combines traditional academic subjects with work experience and social development.
 It aims to integrate these various activities with a view to:

 - Assisting students to take responsibility for their own learning and decision-making